De-Rosa/SLATE/README.md

 ./iso.sh
 ./qemu.sh
 ```
 You may need to make the shell scripts executable.
-On unix-like operating systems:
+On unix-like operating systems:\
 `chmod +x build.sh clean.sh config.sh default-host.sh headers.sh iso.sh qemu.sh target-triplet-to-arch.sh`

 ## Creating the GCC Cross-Compiler
-*A script file (or another solution) should eventually be made to automate this process.*
+*A script file (or another solution) should eventually be made to automate this process.*\
+\

-The dependencies for building the cross compiler can be found [here](https://wiki.osdev.org/GCC_Cross-Compiler#Installing_Dependencies).
+The dependencies for building the cross compiler can be found [here](https://wiki.osdev.org/GCC_Cross-Compiler#Installing_Dependencies).\
-For Debian-based systems (Ubuntu, Mint, etc.):
+For Debian-based systems (Ubuntu, Mint, etc.):\
-`sudo apt install build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev`
+`sudo apt install build-essential bison flex libgmp3-dev libmpc-dev libmpfr-dev texinfo libisl-dev`\
+\

-You need to download the [latest release](https://ftp.gnu.org/gnu/binutils/?C=M;O=D) of Binutils (with-gold is fine) and the [latest release](https://ftp.gnu.org/gnu/gcc/?C=N;O=D) of GCC.
+You need to download the [latest release](https://ftp.gnu.org/gnu/binutils/?C=M;O=D) of Binutils (with-gold is fine) and the [latest release](https://ftp.gnu.org/gnu/gcc/?C=N;O=D) of GCC.\
-Further instructions can be found [here](https://wiki.osdev.org/GCC_Cross-Compiler#macOS_Users) for MacOS or Windows users.
+Further instructions can be found [here](https://wiki.osdev.org/GCC_Cross-Compiler#macOS_Users) for MacOS or Windows users.\
+\
 It is recommended to extract the source files into `$HOME/opt/cross` (which will install it locally).
 ```
 export PREFIX="$HOME/opt/cross"
 export TARGET=i686-elf
 export PATH="$PREFIX/bin:$PATH"

-export BINUTILS_VER="[with-gold-]x.y.z"
+export BINUTILS_VER="with-gold-x.y.z"
 export GCC_VER="x.y.z"
 ```
-These commands are temporary to the current shell session and are used for building.
+These commands are temporary to the current shell session and are used for building.\
-For Binutils and GCC, replace the x.y.z with the version you downloaded (omitting or including with-gold-, excluding the brackets).
+For Binutils and GCC, replace the x.y.z with the version you downloaded (omitting 'with-gold-' if necessary).\
+\
 To compile Binutils:
 ```
 cd $HOME/src